sony/nnabla-examples/speech-synthesis/TTS/waveglow/README.md

 WaveGlow is a flow-based network capable of generating high quality speech from mel spectrograms.
 It is trained by maximizing the likelihood of the training data.

 All hyper-parameters are defined in [hparams.py](./hparams.py).
 We use the values from https://github.com/NVIDIA/waveglow as reference.
+Note that number of residual channels in the coupling layer networks is 256 instead of 512.